-This manual belongs to the owner er of the following Vogt Ice machine: Model # Serial # This manual must remain on the premises with the above-listed machine at all times.
-After machine st
+This manual belongs to the owner of the following Vogt Ice machine:

+Model # Serial #

 This manual must remain on the premises with the above-listed machine at all times.
 After machine start-up, store the manual in a safe place where it can be readily available for future reference in maintaining, troubleshooting, or servicing the machine.
 Designate a person to be responsible for the manual.